mui/material-ui/docs/data/joy/components/button/button.md

 import Button from '@mui/joy/Button';
 ```

-The Joy UI Button behaves similarly to the native HTML `<button>`, so it wraps around the text that will be displayed on its surface.
+The Joy UI Button behaves similarly to the native HTML `<button>`, so it wraps around the text displayed on its surface.

 The demo below shows the three basic states available to the Button: default, disabled, and loading.